kokes/kb/README.md

 - Dependency management is hard.
 Here are [a few notes from the creator of pipenv](https://www.youtube.com/watch?v=GBQAKldqgZs).
 I'm still not entirely sold on pipenv, but I do tend to use it, because it's nicely built into our deployment flow.
 - The one and only Jake VanderPlas and [his tips and tricks regarding well performing numerical code in Python](https://www.youtube.com/watch?v=zQeYx87mfyw).
 - Learned indexes sound a bit like magic.
 Instead of being explicitly set up like regular indexes, these are inferred from data and can perform better.
 But it's better explain by one of the authors, [Tim Kraska](https://www.youtube.com/watch?v=mkIHC7xMSRQ) or perhaps [by Robert Rodgers](https://www.youtube.com/watch?v=0q9mxMekBeE).

 ---
-title: "Assorted tech links #4"
-date: 2020-05-27T07:03:55+02:00

 ---

----

-- With Python 2 about to be deprecated, there are a few talks about migration to Python 3.
-There's Facebook's take [from PyCon 2018](https://youtu.be/H4SS9yVWJYA) and Instagram's [from PyCon 2017](https://www.youtube.com/watch?v=66XoCk79kjM).
-Oh and the most recent now - how [Pinterest did the same](https://www.youtube.com/watch?v=e1vqfBEAkNA&feature=share) - it's a bit more about the code differences rather than how they actually migrated.
-- I expected a dry talk on code reviews and it ended up being [a really nice overview of culture, soft skills, helping newcomers, dealing with anxiety, GTD etc](https://youtu.be/iNG1a--SIlk).
-- Forget PEP8, version control, reviews or tests.
-No bash, subprocess run all the things, just good old sloppy code that *solves your problem*.
-[Super fast and excellent](https://www.youtube.com/watch?v=Jd8ulMb6_ls).
-- This is [a useful reminder](https://blog.jooq.org/2019/04/09/the-difference-between-sqls-join-on-clause-and-the-where-clause/) that where conditions in SQL are quite different from conditions on joins.

----
-title: "Assorted tech links #5"
-date: 2019-09-09T07:03:53+02:00
----

----

 - You don't have to have fancy math across all your slides, I much prefer clear talks with good examples.
 [Robert Rodger's talk on text summarisation](https://www.youtube.com/watch?v=VZ5BEKVxy9k) is just that.
 I actually saw this one live, it was great.
-- Building containters from scratch.
-Like, from basically nothing.
-[It's very clear, well paced, instructive.](https://www.youtube.com/watch?v=8fi7uSYlOdc)

 - I'm not a huge fan of dependencies, I like to have functionality baked into the runtime that I'm using and only choose a handful of must-have dependencies, I have my reasons.
 And I'm not the only one, [here's a good post](https://todd.ginsberg.com/post/the-art-of-picking-dependencies/) on picking dependencies responsibly.
 - TDD has become almost a religion.
 Here's a great talk on [where it all went wrong](https://www.youtube.com/watch?v=EZ05e7EMOLM).
 Ian Cooper covers the origins - like red-green-refactor - but also the bad practices we've come to adopt, the most prominent one being that we tend to test implementations rather than behaviour.
 Once you factor in your implementation details into your test, you've deviated from the original idea of TDD.
 ---